lel23/Student-Performance-Prediction/README.md

 ## Feature Transformation

-We used the last three columns as the target features.
+We used the last three columns to create a scores column, which is the target variable.
 These last three columns - G1, G2, and G3 - represent the student's first period score, second period score, and final score, respectively.
-We decided to compile these scores together by averaging the three scores for to create a singular target feature.
+We decided to compile these scores together by averaging the three scores and assigning those values according to the letter grades mentioned in the paper.
+We ended up mapping these ordinal values into integers.

 We also decided to binarize the following features:
 * school